-- Benefits, on the other hand, have risen from \$2,032,391 in FY 12/13 to a projected \$2,887,695 in FY 16/17.
+- Benefits, on the other hand, have risen from \$2,032,391 in FY 12/13 to a projected \$2,887,695 • in FY 16/17.
 This represents an increase of \$855,304 or 42 percent over the four-year period for an average annual increase of 9.7 percent.
-This is driven by increased employer contributions to the state retirement system, increased health insurance costs for employees and retired employees due to law changes and market forces, and worker's compensation. - Full Time Employee or FTE (total department employees) count versus personal services costs through time was prepared.
+This is driven by increased employer contributions to the state retirement system, increased health insurance costs for employees and retired employees due to law changes and market forces, and worker's compensation. - To determine if the rate of increasing wages and benefits was real, the following figure showing Full Time Employee or FTE (total department employees) count versus personal services costs through time was prepared.
 For the period from FY 12/13 through FY 16/17 when wages increased an average of 1.8 percent and benefits by an average of 9.7 percent, the FTE count decreased from around 89 through FY 13/14 down to a low of 80.27 in FY 15/16 and back up to a projected 84.27 in FY 16/17.
 Therefore, these trends of increased costs are, if anything, underestimated.